7 Ways to Link to Your Website That Won’t Get You Penalized

 If you want your links to appear natural, however, you’ll need to make sure your citation is sensible.
 In general, your citation should meet the following criteria:

-If you’re not used to link building, that list of criteria may seem intimidating.
+If you’re not used to link building or using a link building service, that list of criteria may seem intimidating.
 So instead of relying on these characteristics individually, I’ve defined seven different archetypes of citations you can use to link to your brand in ways that fulfill all these important requirements.

 Specific Modes of Citation

 These are the seven types of citations you’ll be building if you want your links to seem natural and count toward your domain and page authority.
 Each one has advantages and disadvantages, and should be used in different contexts.
 Your best approach is to use each of these in balance with each other, across the entirety of your campaign.